MailiTruong/RayMarching/README.md

      ```

 4. **Clone the Repository**:
-   - Run the following command, replacing `repository-url` with the URL you copied earlier:
+   - Run the following command:
      ```bash
      git clone repository-url
      ```
-5. Submit a pull request

 ## Acknowledgements

 - Thanks to [The Weather Channel](https://weather.com/) for providing the weather data.